Southeast, Eugene, Oregon: Geography

 This diverse area includes schools, businesses, low income housing, old and new developments, and affluent homes.
 It also includes substantial natural resources, including most of the remaining upland wildlife habitat in the City of Eugene.
 The area has a textured terrain complemented by gentle hillside neighborhoods, views of Spencer Butte, and picturesque, woodsy settings.
 First growth, old growth, and established second growth forest, steep slopes, vital headwaters and upland wetlands, resident threatened plants and animals, historical landslides and one or more documented faults add to the special character of the local landscape.

 Recognizing several unique aspects of the neighborhood, the City of Eugene has established special policies and goals for planning and development, through the South Hills Study (1974, adopted as a refinement plan to the regional Metro Plan) and other documents.

 Southeast Neighbors

 Southeast Neighbors is the official local neighborhood association representing the Southeast Neighborhood in Eugene, Oregon.
 Southeast Neighbors is formally recognized by the City of Eugene and the Neighborhood Leaders Council (NLC).
 Historically active and politically involved, the Southeast Eugene neighborhood includes more than 13,000 residents in some 6,000 households, or roughly 8% of the city of Eugene.

 Southeast Neighbors works together with neighbors, community organizations, schools, local government, care centers, and local businesses to improve the neighborhood.
 The Board of Directors consists of the President and Vice President and eight (8) additional directors.
 Directors are elected at the Annual Meeting in May.
 The neighborhood board has included a wide range of community leaders and volunteers.
+Kevin Matthews served as board president from 2000–2013.
+Heather Sielicki was elected in May 2013.